Maker Project - Thinking through practice

 professionals.”

 Primarily a practitioner and advocate of applied approaches to making, Tom has undertaken a range of commissions and collaborative projects working in fine metals, furniture, lighting, surface pattern and interiors.
-Exhibiting his work across the UK and Europe since the mid-nineties, galleries and events including London Design Festival and Maison et Objet.
+Exhibiting his work across the UK and Europe since the mid-nineties at galleries and events including London Design Festival and Maison et Objet.
 In addition to his own practice, he was also a founding director of 5ml promoting new creative talent alongside established designer makers at international design events between 2009 and 2013.

 Working across both the academic and commercial environments has contributed towards a range of transferable skills including a comprehensive understanding of digital surface design processes and graphic visualisation using Adobe design software.
 This has been employed through freelance practice for companies including The Vintage Clothing Company alongside commissioned work for corporate and private clients.
 In turn, knowledge and industry experience continue to be disseminated through all academic channels informing the importance of professional practice and entrepreneurship in combination with creative acumen.